Here I am going to discuss 19 tricks to tweak Windows 7 into the interface that works best for you.

 The start menu search box is convenient way to search through PC – but you can also use this search box to perform double duty by making to search the internet from well within the Start menu search.
 To enable this log on with an administrator account and perform this:

-1. In the Start menu Picture of Start Button search box, type ‘gpedit.msc’ (without quotes) and press enter to run the Group Policy Editor.
+1. In the Start menu search box, type ‘gpedit.msc’ (without quotes) and press enter to run the Group Policy Editor.

 2. Go to User Configuration –> Administrative Templates –> Start Menu and Taskbar.